-Over the course of a five-year study, the authors have devised a model to help explain the life of an idea in commercial settings.
-The model shows that new knowledge is born as something fairly nebulous (often in the head of one individual) and that it takes shape as it is tested, matures through application in a few settings, is diffused to a growing audience and eventually becomes widely understood and recognized as common practice. ( For an overview of our study, see“About the Research.”)
-In this article, the authors develop the concept of the knowledge life cycle in detail and then describe the appropriate strategies for managing ideas at each stage of the cycle.
+Over the course of a five-year study, we have devised a model to help explain the life of an idea in commercial settings.
+The model shows that new knowledge is born as something fairly nebulous (often in the head of one individual) and that it takes shape as it is tested, matures through application in a few settings, is diffused to a growing audience, and eventually becomes widely understood and recognized as common practice. ( For an overview of our study, see“About the Research.”)
+In this article, we develop the concept of the knowledge life cycle in detail and then describe appropriate strategies for managing ideas at each stage of the cycle.
 We also outline the model’s implications for companies’ knowledge strategies as a whole.